amadlung/2019-04-11-gwu/_build/html/_sources/automation.md.txt

 > - "Use `echo` statements within your scripts to get an automated progress update."
 ---

-What is a shell script?
+## What is a shell script?

 You wrote a simple shell script in a [previous lesson](http://www.datacarpentry.org/shell-genomics/05-writing-scripts/) that we used to extract bad reads from our FASTQ files and put them into a new file.

 Here's the script you wrote:

 ~~~
-grep -B1 -A2 NNNNNNNNNN *.fastq > scripted_bad_reads.txt

-echo "Script finished!"
+$ grep -B1 -A2 NNNNNNNNNN *.fastq > scripted_bad_reads.txt | echo "Script finished!"
 ~~~

-That script was only two lines long, but shell scripts can be much more complicated than that and can be used to perform a large number of operations on one or many files.
+> That script was only two lines long, but shell scripts can be much more complicated than that and can be used to perform a large number of operations on one or many files.
 This saves you the effort of having to type each of those commands over for each of your data files and makes your work less error-prone and more reproducible.
-For example, the variant calling workflow we just carried out had about eight steps where we had to type a command into our terminal.
+For example, the variant calling workflow we just carried out had about **eight** steps where we had to type a command into our terminal.
 Most of these commands were pretty long.
 If we wanted to do this for all six of our data files, that would be forty-eight steps.
 If we had 50 samples (a more realistic number), it would be 400 steps!
 You can see why we want to automate this.

 We've also used `for` loops in previous lessons to iterate one or two commands over multiple input files.
 In these `for` loops, the filename was defined as a variable in the `for` statement, which enabled you to run the loop on multiple files.
 We will be using variable assignments like this in our new shell scripts.